 Sadly this didn’t always work.
 The cauliflower, in particular was brilliant – my highlight.
 I probably enjoyed the carrots least, though the worst part was the crackling – I should have took some and submitted it to the Natural History Museum for display along with their other historic rock formations.

-Unusually nothing was average.
+Unusually nothing about the roast at The Morpeth Arms was average.
 Nothing was just plain old acceptable.
 Which makes reviewing the food easier – I less feel the need to talk about my sex life or drugs that I don’t actually do because I’m really boring and pretty damn old now, and instead actually have something other to say than “carrots were roasted…erm…they were decent…erm…”.
 I don’t think that I am still quite ready to be writing for The Guardian.

 There was quite a bit more inventiveness on offer than the standard roast, and I really wish I could incorporate this more into the score.
 However there was much more that disappointed than delighted, and as such I’m only giving it a 6.69 out of 10.

-Quite possibly if I had turned up several hours earlier, I may not have ended up with a burnt yorkie, the pork may not have been so dry, the crackling may still have verged on edible.
+Quite possibly if I had turned up to The Morpeth Arms several hours earlier, I may not have ended up with a burnt yorkie, the pork may not have been so dry, the crackling may still have verged on edible.
 But I can only review what I receive.

 There was, unsurprisingly, a 12.5% service charge for the extreme challenge of taking our plates the 5 metres from kitchen to table (which we had by this point changed due to excessive wobbliness…twice).
 And for recommending me Fosters when they had run out of Camden Hells.